TW6000/IOT-Machine-Learning-Classification/2. Pocket Data/README.md

-I took recordings of two people walking and running with the device in my pocket and tested them with the model.
+I took recordings of two people walking and running with the device in the pocket and tested them with the model.

 The scores I recieved were no different than random guesses, suggesting my test data didn't match the models learned patterns and classes were difficult to seperate linearly.